-Oil Spills are a possibility due to the large shipping lane which runs just outside the Poor Knights Maritime Reserve area.
+Oil Spills are a possibility due to the large shipping lane which runs down the main shipping channel of the Whangarei Harbour.
 In the event of an oil spill, any issues will be dealt with locally by the Northland Regional Council and/or Maritime New Zealand, depending on the severity of the incident.
 Oil spills and other industrial threats are not responded to by Civil Defence personnel.